ewcp/ewcp.github.io/docs/research-agenda.markdown

 permalink: /research-agenda/
 ---

-# The EWCP Research Agenda
+# The EWCP FRC Research Agenda
 ## Controls
 ### HMI.01
 Characterize the relationship between angular deflection and output signal for the thumbstick axes of frequently-used gamepads.